 Pining for the past is a good way to avoid the present moment which is the only place where life happens.
 We all have our reasons for avoiding the reality of NOW, but it only increases our suffering and prevents natural and desirable growth.
 In short it prevents Self-realization which is the only way that true happiness can be obtained.
 Do you recognize these romantic, sentimental meanders down memory lane, the road to illusion and mind-induced self-torture?

 Wai’s characters, like most of us, have trouble accepting the reality of life as it is.
 The trailer for his most recent film, 2046 describes the characters as “living for the future” and “longing for the past.”
-An authentic life cannot occur in either of those “places.”
+We take these quotes from a 2005 Westward article. [i] An authentic life cannot occur in either of those “places.”

 Life is suffering, and nothing adds to that ultimate truth more than romantic love.